 Tom Hall and Baltimore Choral Arts

-In the summer of 2007, Tom Hall led the Chorus in a successful, 3-city tour of France including sold-out performances in Paris and Aix-en-Provence, and the Chorus has also appeared at Spain’s prestigious Festival of the Costa del Sol.
+In July 2007, Tom Hall led the Chorus in an acclaimed tour of France including sold-out performances in Paris and Aix-en-Provence.
+The Chorus has also appeared at Spain’s prestigious Festival of the Costa del Sol.

-Choral Arts appears regularly with the Baltimore Symphony Orchestra.
-The chorus has also performed with the National Symphony, the Reading Symphony, the Maryland Symphony, and many other ensembles.
-Acclaimed artists collaborating with Choral Arts have included Chanticleer, Dave Brubeck, the King’s Singers, Peter Schickele, Sweet Honey in the Rock, Anonymous 4, and others.
-Tom Hall’s innovative programs often feature both choral and orchestral music, stage and theater works.
+Choral Arts has appeared with the National Symphony, and the chorus is invited to appear regularly with the Baltimore Symphony Orchestra.
+Acclaimed artists collaborating with Choral Arts have included Sweet Honey in the Rock, Chanticleer, Dave Brubeck, the King’s Singers, Anonymous 4, Peter Schickele, Kathy Mattea, and others.
+Mr. Hall’s innovative programs often feature both choral and orchestral music, stage and theater works.

-Mr. Hall is also a well known teacher, lecturer, and writer.
-He has served as the President of Chorus America, a panelist for the National Endowment for the Arts, and he has been an Artist in Residence at Indiana University, the Eastman School of Music, the University of Cincinnati, Temple University, and Syracuse University.
-He has been the Director of Choral Activities at Goucher College for 31 years, and has also taught at the Peabody Conservatory, the University of Baltimore, Towson University, Morgan State University, and the Johns Hopkins University.
+A well-known teacher, lecturer, and writer, Tom Hall has served as the President of Chorus America, and he was named a Director Laureate of that organization in 2015.
+He has also served as a panelist for the National Endowment for the Arts, and an Artist in Residence at Indiana University, the University of Cincinnati, Temple University, and Syracuse University.
+He served as the Director of Choral Activities at Goucher College for 31 years; he has also taught at the Peabody Conservatory, the University of Baltimore, Towson University, Morgan State University, and the Johns Hopkins University.

 Tom Hall lives in Baltimore with his wife, Linell Smith.
 Their daughter, Miranda Hall, is a graduate student at the Yale School of Drama.